chanzuckerberg/single-cell-curation/docs/curation-proto-tut.md

 <br/>

 The purpose of the cellxgene schema is to support the construction of a data corpus that facilitates data integration across multiple tissues and experiments.
 This goal requires that we collect a standardized set of metadata about single cell datasets that are uploaded to the cellxgene data portal.
 To make this process easy to adhere to, we only require a few fields (detailed below) to support easy search and integration across datasets.
+These metadata are stored within the `anndata` object (in `adata.uns` and `adata.obs`).
 To access a more comprehensive decription about our schema requirements, you can refer to the [official schema definition](corpora_schema.md).

 #### Basic requirements ([expanded version](corpora_schema.md#basic-requirements))
 - **Unique observation identifiers:** Each observation (usually a cell) must have an id that is unique within the dataset.